 Get honest answers to the most common questions and concerns about seller financing, subject to deals, and creative finance strategies.

-If you're considering seller financing or a subject to deal, it's natural to have concerns.
+If a seller is considering seller financing or a subject to deal, it's natural to have concerns.
 Below are honest, straightforward answers to the most common fears homeowners have about creative finance.

 This is the number one concern for sellers, and it's completely valid.
 Here's the good news: creative finance deals include a deed-in-lieu of foreclosure protection.
-This means if payments stop and aren't brought current within the agreed time, the home reverts to you quickly and you keep all money paid so far.
+This means if payments stop and aren't brought current within the agreed time, the home reverts to the seller quickly and they keep all money paid so far.

-Unlike traditional foreclosure which can take months or years, the deed-in-lieu clause allows for a much faster resolution, protecting your investment.
+Unlike traditional foreclosure which can take months or years, the deed-in-lieu clause allows for a much faster resolution, protecting their investment.

-No. In a properly structured creative finance deal, the mortgage payments stay current.
-You're not writing the check, but the loan remains in good standing.
-Your credit score is unaffected as long as the monthly payments continue to be made on time.
+No. In a properly structured creative finance deal, the mortgage payments stay current. they're not writing the check, but the loan remains in good standing. their credit score is unaffected as long as the monthly payments continue to be made on time.

 Yes, absolutely.
 Seller financing is 100% legal and is used nationwide every day.
 Thousands of real estate transactions are completed using creative finance structures each year.
 The key is having clear, written terms and working with professionals who understand how to structure deals properly.

-This is the most common worry and the good news is, creative financing actually helps you instead of hurting you.
+This is the most common worry and the good news is, creative financing actually helps they instead of hurting they.

-When the buyer takes over your monthly payment, the income you receive completely offsets the mortgage on your debt-to-income ratio.
+When the buyer takes over their monthly payment, the income they receive completely offsets the mortgage on their debt-to-income ratio.

-Even though the loan is still in your name:
+Even though the loan is still in their name:

 On top of that:

-So yes, you can absolutely get another mortgage even if the old one stays in your name.
-The buyer's payment cancels it out on your DTI.
+So yes, they can absolutely get another mortgage even if the old one stays in their name.
+The buyer's payment cancels it out on their DTI.

 This is one of the biggest advantages of selling on terms.

 Most homeowners list high and hope for the best, but true market value is usually significantly lower after repairs, concessions, inspections, and agent commissions.
-Instead of lowballing you or charging you interest, we structure the deal so the difference between your true market value and your asking price functions like interest without calling it interest.
+Instead of lowballing they or charging they interest, we structure the deal so the difference between their true market value and their asking price functions like interest without calling it interest.

 That means:

-This is perhaps the most misunderstood aspect of creative finance.
-Most mortgages contain a "due-on-sale" clause, which means the bank can review or call the loan due if ownership changes.
+This is a common question in creative finance.
+Most mortgages contain a "due-on-sale" clause, which means the bank can review the loan if ownership changes.

-In reality, banks almost never exercise this right as long as the payments continue on time.
-They care far more about receiving their monthly payment than about who is actually making it.
+In reality, banks rarely exercise this right as long as the payments continue on time.
+They are typically focused on receiving their monthly payment.

-Key takeaway: Sellers can usually use creative financing safely, even with an existing mortgage, as long as the loan stays current and the proper trust structure is followed.
+Key takeaway: Sellers often use creative financing successfully even with an existing mortgage, provided the loan stays current and proper documentation is followed.

-No. Your equity is protected through three layers of safety:
+No. their equity is protected through three layers of safety:

 1. Insurance always pays off the first mortgage first

-This is the same whether you sell creatively or traditionally.
+This is the same whether they sell creatively or traditionally.
 If the bank is owed money, the insurance payout clears that loan before anything else.

-2. Your remaining equity is paid from the insurance proceeds
+2. their remaining equity is paid from the insurance proceeds

-The property is insured at full replacement value, so in a normal loss event there is more than enough insurance to cover both the first mortgage and the equity note you hold.
+The property is insured at full replacement value, so in a normal loss event there is more than enough insurance to cover both the first mortgage and the equity note they hold.

-3. If insurance ever fell short, the buyer still owes you the balance
+3. If insurance ever fell short, the buyer still owes they the balance

 Plus: Professional oversight and documentation

-Title is held inside a trust with a third-party servicing company making all payments for complete transparency and documentation.
-You are never left guessing.
+Title is held inside a trust with a third-party servicing company making all payments for complete transparency and documentation. they are never left guessing.

 This is why experienced sellers and banks are comfortable with hybrid/second-position structures.
-The insurance, the trust, and the promissory note all work together to protect you.
+The insurance, the trust, and the promissory note all work together to protect they.

 Both are handled exactly the same way banks handle them: